What are the duties of a Public Health Inspector?

 Other Questions about Public Health Inspector

-- How much do Public Health Inspectors earn?
+- How often do Public Health Inspectors need to be re-certified?

-- What types of organizations employ Public Health Inspectors?
+- What types of educational opportunities are available for Public Health Inspectors?